 Do you suspect involvement with drugs or drug trafficking?

 Have they been involved with drugs?
 Do they have friends who use drugs?
 Has this person been out of work, in a financial predicament, desperate?
 Have there been any new friends, a Nigerian maybe?

-The Department of Foreign Affairs is not particularly helpful and certainly not sympathetic but if you give them the above information they will be able to investigate if the missing person has been detained, where, and on what charges.
-Don't expect immediate results but they usually get back to you in a few days.
-The Chief Directorate Consular Services of the Department of Foreign Affairs is situated at Tulbagh Park, 1234 Church Street, Pretoria.
+The Department of International Relations is not particularly helpful and certainly not sympathetic but if you give them the above information they will be able to investigate if the missing person has been detained, where, and on what charges.
+Don’t expect immediate results but they usually get back to you in a few days.
+The Chief Directorate Consular Services of the Department of International Relations is situated at O R Tambo Building, 460 Soutpansberg Road, Rietondale, Pretoria 0084.

 We at Locked Up are a group of people who have found ourselves in this very same situation.
 We can advise you of the usual procedures, what to expect, who to go to, who not to trust and what you can and cannot expect.